 Hyren paused.
 “You could easily have left me behind.
 That’s three times now you’ve saved my life.”

 “We don’t believe in leaving people behind,” Blynn said.

 “And,” Terra said, “you’re our friend.”

 Hyren swallowed hard, unable to believe how much compassion they had for him.
-It was making his thought processes really difficult lately, that was for sure.
+It had made his thought processes really difficult lately, that was for sure.

 Blynn turned around and said, “I wonder where we are now.”

 Hyren and Terra followed suit, and Hyren found himself staring out at numberless hills and valleys carpeted with a thick, dark forest, stretching into a thin mist that obscured the horizon and seemed to cling to the treetops like filmy Spyderwebs.
 A chill wind blew up from the foothills, carrying with it the heavy scent of pine and old growth, as well as smells Hyren couldn’t quite place but that unnerved him somehow.